pengsida/configuration/install_paper_writing.md

 1. Write down a clear thought flow.
 A clear thought flow is the most important thing in paper writing.
 2. Finetune each section.

+## What do we care in a paper

+1. Learn some interesting things about the idea in the paper.
+2. A paper should be about a single focused idea or question.
+3. All claims should be supported by experiment or by citation.

 ## Outline of any section or any paragraph

 1. Think about a core idea you want to express.